 Even though you'll be washing them out after your treatment, you wouldn't want to use oils that are too thick if you have thin, fine hair as it will weigh the hair down.
 If you find yourself in this category, a great oil to start with is jojoba as it is closest to the natural sebum produced by the scalp.

 As for essential oils, Tea Tree, Peppermint and Lavender essential oils are my favorites.
+Make sure to use a carrier oil (like jojoba oil) with essential oils!
 Mixed together, they also create a very relaxing aromatherapy session when steaming it all into my hair and scalp!

-Below, one of our biggest fans Angel aka JibaroBoricua, demonstrates how his hot oil treatment routine keeps his curls looking fabulous!
+One of our biggest fans Angel aka JibaroBoricua demonstrates on his profile how his hot oil treatment routine keeps his curls looking fabulous!

 Hot oil treatments with the use of steam is one major way you can keep damage at bay!
-If you haven't joined our #NoMoreDamageChallenge yet, click here to learn more about how the Q-Redew can play a role in waving "goodbye!" to damaged hair!
-While you're there, scroll down to our Video Archive for Q-Redew styling ideas for hair that not only looks good but is healthy too!
+The Q-Redew hair steamer can play a huge role in waving "goodbye!" to damaged hair.